NVlabs/FPSci/docs/resultsFiles.md

 * `total_targets`: A count of the total targets to be presented in this trial (if an unlimited number of targets has been specified this value is `-1`).

 ### Users
 The users table provides user-based information for the logged session.
-The table is logged to once at the start and once at the end of each session to allow those performing data anaylsis to be aware if user settings changed during the session.
+The table is logged to once at the start and once at the end of each session to allow those performing data analysis to be aware if user settings changed during the session.
 The table includes the following columns:

 * `subjectID`: The subject ID of the user
 * `session`: The ID of the current session